Health Care Professional Information

 Xiao-chai-hu-tang, minor bupleurum decoction

-Although Sho-saiko-to has a good safety profile, its use has been associated with interstitial pneumonitis (3), liver injuries (16) hepatitis (17).
+Although Sho-saiko-to has a good safety profile, its use is associated with interstitial pneumonitis (3), liver injuries (16) hepatitis (17).
 It should only be used under the supervision of a qualified practitioner.

 Some of the ingredients, such as jujube, ginger and licorice, are commonly found in Asian recipes.